 KLAUS (a teen painter): Gee Manfred I sure like your poem about rainbows.

 MANFRED (a teen poet): Gee Klaus I love you your abstract paintings.
 Thanks for protecting me from bullies at school.
-I want you to meet my friend Bruno.
+I want you to meet my friend Boris.

 KLAUS: Golly mister, you would do that for me?